rfc-st/humble/README.md

   -v, --version               Checks for updates at https://github.com/rfc-st/humble

 examples:
-  -u URL -b                   Analyzes the URL and reports overall findings -u URL -r                   Analyzes the URL and reports detailed findings along with HTTP response headers -u URL -l es                Analyzes the URL and reports detailed findings in Spanish -u URL -b -o csv            Analyzes the URL and exports overall findings to CSV -u URL -o pdf               Analyzes the URL and exports detailed findings to PDF -u URL -a                   Shows statistics of the analysis performed against the URL -u URL -s ETag NEL          Analyzes the URL and skips checks associated with 'ETag' and 'NEL' HTTP response headers -a -l es                    Shows statistics of the analysis performed against all URLs in Spanish
+  -a -l es                    Shows statistics (in Spanish) of the analysis performed against all URLs -f Google                   Shows HTTP fingerprint headers related to the term 'Google' -u URL -a                   Shows statistics of the analysis performed against the URL -u URL -b                   Analyzes the URL and reports overall findings -u URL -b -o csv            Analyzes the URL and exports overall findings to CSV -u URL -l es                Analyzes the URL and reports (in Spanish) detailed findings -u URL -o pdf               Analyzes the URL and exports detailed findings to PDF -u URL -r                   Analyzes the URL and reports detailed findings along with HTTP response headers -u URL -s ETag NEL          Analyzes the URL and skips checks associated with 'ETag' and 'NEL' HTTP response headers -u URL -ua 4                Analyzes the URL using the fourth User-Agent of 'additional/user_agents.txt'
 ```

 ## Advanced Usage